LearnOnDemandSystems/docs/tms/end-user-student-faqs/basics/change-user-profile.md

+---
+title: "How do I access and change my user profile?"
+isPublished: true
+---

 # How do I access and change my user profile?

 If you want to change your username, contact information, or any other information in your user profile: